jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

         ):
             src.exceptions.raise_exception()

-  which gives me an :ref:`AssertionError`
+  this gives me an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: "BOOM!" does not match ""

-  though the Exception_ is right, the message is not
+  the Exception_ is right, the message is not

 * I add it to the :ref:`function<functions>`